-Since the ancient Greek world the Euclidean Geometry has been a highly deductive formal description of what we see around us – the space of three dimensions (length, breadth and height).
+Since the ancient greek world the Euclidean Geometry has been a highly deductive formal description of what we see around us – the space of three dimensions (length, breadth, and height).
 On a daily basis, we can observe that objects in this three-dimensional space move around, change their sizes and positions and that we can measure distances between objects along straight lines.

-| | | | Contributors: bookofproofs | References:
+| | | | created: 2014-02-20 21:40:31 | modified: 2019-12-19 12:28:57 | by: bookofproofs | references:

 Govers, Timothy: “The Princeton Companion to Mathematics”, Princeton University Press, 2008